 (c) Resource interconnections; and

-(d) Protection and control schemes, including changes to Remedial Action Plans (RAPs), Supervisory Control and Data Acquisition (SCADA) systems, Energy Management Systems (EMSs), Automatic Generation Control (AGC), or Special Protection Systems (SPSs).
+(d) Protection and control schemes, including changes to Remedial Action Plans (RAPs), Supervisory Control and Data Acquisition (SCADA) systems, Energy Management Systems (EMSs), Automatic Generation Control (AGC), Remedial Action Schemes (RASs), or Automatic Mitigation Plans (AMPs).

-3.10.7.4 Special Protection Systems and Remedial Action Plans
+3.10.7.4 Remedial Action Schemes, Automatic Mitigation Plans and Remedial Action Plans

-(1) All approved Special Protection Systems (SPSs) and Remedial Action Plans (RAPs) must be defined in the Network Operations Model.
+(1) All approved Remedial Action Schemes (RASs), Automatic Mitigation Plans (AMPs) and Remedial Action Plans (RAPs) must be defined in the Network Operations Model where practicable.

-(2) Proposed new SPSs and RAPs and proposed changes to SPSs and RAPs must be submitted to ERCOT for review and approval.
-ERCOT shall seek input from TSPs and Resource Entities that own Transmission Facilities included in the SPSs or RAPs, and shall approve proposed new SPSs and RAPs and proposed changes to SPSs and RAPs in accordance with the process outlined in the Operating Guides.
+(2) Proposed new RASs, AMPs and RAPs and proposed changes to RASs, AMPs and RAPs must be submitted to ERCOT for review and approval.
+ERCOT shall seek input from TSPs and Resource Entities that own Transmission Facilities included in the RASs or AMPs or RAPs, and shall approve proposed new RASs, AMPs and RAPs and proposed changes to RASs, AMPs and RAPs in accordance with the process outlined in the Operating Guides.
 This shall include verification of the Network Operations Model.
-ERCOT shall provide notification to the market and post all SPSs and RAPs under consideration on the MIS Secure Area within five Business Days of receipt.
+ERCOT shall provide notification to the market and post all RASs, AMPs and RAPs under consideration on the MIS Secure Area within five Business Days of receipt.

-(3) ERCOT shall model approved SPSs and RAPs using a NOMCR and include the SPSs or RAPs in the security analysis.
-The NOMCR shall include a detailed description of the system conditions required to implement the SPSs or RAPs.
-Execution of SPSs or RAPs shall be included or assumed in the calculation of LMPs as well as the Network Operations Model.
-ERCOT shall provide notification to the market and post on the MIS Secure Area all approved SPSs and RAPs at least two Business Days before implementation, identifying the date of implementation.
+(3) ERCOT shall use a NOMCR to model approved RASs, AMPs and RAPs where practicable and include the RASs, AMPs or RAPs modeled in the Network Operations Model in the security analysis.
+The NOMCR shall include a detailed description of the system conditions required to implement the RASs, AMPs or RAPs.
+Execution of RASs, AMPs or RAPs modeled in the Network Operations Model shall be included or assumed in the calculation of LMPs.
+ERCOT shall provide notification to the market and post on the MIS Secure Area all approved RASs, AMPs and RAPs at least two Business Days before implementation, identifying the date of implementation.
 For RAPs developed in Real-Time, ERCOT shall provide notification to the market as soon as practicable.

 3.14.1 Reliability Must Run